What’s in my camera bag?

 This is my work camera bag and for day trips as its lightweight and allows a good mix of camera equipment and other items.
 I wouldn’t recommend this one for hiking though as it’s not that comfortable, but stylish enough and doesn’t look like a camera bag for that added security when you are mobbing around town.

-On the rare occasion I need to get the tripod out I have two options; I use the Vanguard VEO 2 265AB Aluminium for adventures and Astro as it folds down small enough to fit into my medium-sized duffle bag.
+On the rare occasion I need to get the tripod out I have three options; My go to is the new Peak Design Travel Tripod in Carbon which is stupidly light at 1.2kg, so this is used primarily for adventures.
+It is without doubt, the BEST tripod I have ever used and I can even make it super lightweight with the conversion kit to take it down to 0.7kg.
+My older ‘go-to’ tripod is the Vanguard VEO 2 265AB Aluminium another ideal cheaper alternative to the Peak Design which is small enough to fit into my medium-sized duffle bag.
 I use the Vanguard ALTA PRO 263AB Aluminium for more commercial/studio work as it is way more study so makes sure my shots are pin sharp when utilised with a self-timer.

 Ever since my photography days began in 2014, I have used a Dell XPS PC which is now fully upgraded.
 This machine is however 8 years old and now unsupported by Microsoft.
 It is also incredibly slow to fire up so recently I purchased a Macbook Pro 13″ Touchbar.